 How to Get a Job as a Preschool Teacher

 A preschool teacher’s best weapon is a bachelor’s degree in early childhood education.
-Not only will it ensure more job opportunities, but it also qualifies that person to teach grades kindergarten through third, and therefore opens the road to a higher salary.
-On the other hand, a bachelor’s degree isn’t necessary for all preschool teaching positions, and it’s also not the be-all and end-all of receiving a job offer.
-The most-qualified candidates display exemplary people skills for communicating with both very young children and their parents.
-He or she must also be very nurturing, since preschool-aged kids need more affection and encouragement than older students.
-Prior experience working with young kids is another requirement for landing a job, but the depth of that experience is what would place you ahead of other worthy applicants
+Not only will it ensure more job opportunities, but it also qualifies that person to teach grades kindergarten through third, and opens the road to a higher salary.
+However, a bachelor’s degree isn’t necessary for all preschool teaching positions.
+Ideal candidates for preschool teacher jobs display exemplary communication skills with both young children and their parents.
+They must also be nurturing, since preschoolers need more affection and encouragement than older students.
+Prior experience working with young kids is required, and extensive experience will set applicants apart from the pool of candidates.

 What is the Job Like?

 In a child care center environment, the days are longer than the average school day, and the work continues through summer and winter breaks.
 In public schools, preschool instructors usually have a two-month summer break to look forward to each year.
 Preschool teachers in schools and Head Start programs are likely to enjoy workday breaks and work six-hour days.
 Teachers must be able to anticipate the actions and conflicts among children ages 3 to 5.
 Classroom instructors are more physically engaged than elementary or middle school teachers, yet must still write lesson plans and manage the expectations and concerns of parents.
 A new teacher can expect to go home tired at the end of a workday.